 At UWS, every Wednesday afternoon is allocated as free from classes – allowing students to take part in sports and social activities.

 Whether your sporting interest is in ball games, martial arts or in fitness, we’ve got something for you.
 With over 20 competitive and recreational sports, there has never been a better time to become part of team UWS.

-University of the West of Scotland operate sports facilities for students across our Ayr, Hamilton and Paisley campuses.
+University of the West of Scotland operate sports facilities for students across our Ayr, Lanarkshire and Paisley campuses.
 Students at our Dumfries Campus have access to facilities through a partnership with Dumfries & Galloway College.
 There are also sports and leisure facilities for students within easy reach of our London Campus.

 UWS Ayr Campus features a new fitness suite that is open to all students and staff.
 The facility has state-of-the-art equipment including a wide range of cardiovascular machines, resistance machines and a multi-use area for core training, functional training and warm up/cool down.

 There are a variety of sports teams and societies for you to get involved with at the UWS Dumfries Campus.
 Better yet, if there is a sport you are particularly interested in, you can start your own society.